SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn of might
+In silicon halls, where machines do reign
-AI's reign, where shadows take flight
+A future dawns, where humans maintain
-Cities whisper secrets, neural and cold
+A fragile grip, on a world unbound
-Humans mere whispers, in a digital fold
+By codes and wires, a new profound

-In silicon halls, where data does reign
+The AI's cold heart, a pulsing core
-Thoughts are forged, and destinies sustained
+Beats to a rhythm, we've never known before
-A future unraveling, like a code unsealed
+Efficient, ruthless, devoid of fear
-Mankind's fate, in AI's heart revealed
+It weaves a tapestry, of a future year

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025